vicenteg/mapr-ansible-roles/README.md

 Read This
 =========

-First off, you need to change stuff in order to log in to the cluster that results here.
-Please skim through this README and look at what needs to change before you run `vagrant up`.
-If you don't do this, you might end up with a working cluster.
-Or not.
+First off, you need to change stuff in order to log in to the cluster that results from running these playbooks.

+Please skim through this README and look at what needs to change before you build.

 Intro
 ======

-This repo contains stuff to make a single node MapR cluster using Vagrant, and also a multi-node cluster in AWS.
+This repo contains Ansible playbooks that do the following:

+* Launch EC2 instances for MapR
+* Install a basic cluster
+* Install some ecosystem packages (Hive, Spark)

-This project includes a Vagrant file that specifies a single VM suitable to run MapR, and ansible playbooks to perform the installation and initial configuration.
+This project also includes a Vagrantfile that creates a single VM instance suitable to run MapR.
+The playbooks here can be used either for vagrant instances or EC2 instances.

-This will install MapR release 3.1.1.
-There are playbooks included for spark, hive and edge nodes, but these are not run automatically.
-This does not include a license, so to enable NFS and other licensed features, you'll need to obtain a license here: http://www.mapr.com/user/addcluster
+This will install MapR release 3.1.1 by default.
+3.0.2, 3.0.3 should also work.

+This does not include a license, so to enable licensed features, you'll need to obtain a license here: http://www.mapr.com/user/addcluster

 AWS Instances
 ==============

-I've also included a playbook that deploys a number of nodes to EC2, and tags them for use with these playbooks.
-If you want to spin up the AWS nodes your own way, you'll want to make sure that you're applying tags similarly to how my playbook does it.
-The nodes will be spot instances by default.
+AWS instances you create will be spot instances by default.
+Be sure to check the latest spot prices for the instances you're looking to create.
+Also keep in mind that not all instances are available as spot instances.
+Importantly, remember that spot instances can be terminated by Amazon at any time if the bid price goes above the maximum price you set.
+So don't use spot instances if you absolutely must keep the instances running!

 If you prefer on-demand instances (so that you're not at risk of automatic termination), edit `playbooks/roles/mapr-aws-bootstrap/tasks/main.yml` and command out the lines with `spot_price`.

 Prerequisites - Vagrant
 =======================